► Everything you need to know

 Engines are understood to be mixture of four- and six-cylinder BMW units, mostly turbocharged and available with dual-clutch transmissions; leaked documents suggest a manual gearbox is not currently a given.
 Both models are expected to be built by Magna Steyr in Austria, reflecting their low-volume status.

 The electronic architecture of the two cars will be identical, but with different programming: the digital dials and e-networks will be essentially the same, but tuned with different look and feel for each brand.
+Engineers cite a 50:50 weight distribution as being a key objective of the new architecture, which bodes well for handling and poise on the road.

 New Toyota Supra: will there be a hybrid version?